htcondor/htcondor/docs/apis/python-bindings/intro_tutorials/job_management.rst

    >>> print sub.expand("baz")
    1

-The available attributes - and their semantics - are relatively well documented in the ``condor_submit`` `online help <http://research.cs.wisc.edu/htcondor/manual/v8.5/condor_submit.html>`_; we won't repeat them here.
+The available attributes - and their semantics - are relatively well documented in the :doc:`/man-pages/condor_submit` man page; we won't repeat them here.
 A minimal, but realistic submit object may look like the following::

    >>> sub = htcondor.Submit({"executable": "/bin/sleep", "arguments": "5m"})